The Witches

 How does Banquo’s reaction to the Witches differ from Macbeth’s?

-The opening contrast is exact.
-Both men enter the heath together.
-Both encounter the Witches simultaneously.
-Both hear the prophecies addressed to each of them.
-Macbeth's first reaction, on the play's evidence, is silence – Banquo has to observe his companion's frozen response and ask why he "start[s] and seem[s] to fear / Things that do sound so fair."
-Banquo's first reaction is interrogation.
-He asks the Witches directly what they are ("What are these / So wither'd and so wild in their attire"), challenges their reality ("Live you? or are you aught / That man may question?"), and demands they speak to him as well:
+Both men enter the heath together, encounter the Witches simultaneously, and hear the prophecies addressed to each of them.
+Their responses could not be more different.
+Macbeth’s first reaction is silence – Banquo has to observe his companion’s frozen response and ask why he "start[s] and seem[s] to fear / Things that do sound so fair."
+Banquo’s first reaction is interrogation.
+He asks the Witches directly what they are, challenges their reality, and demands they speak to him as well:

 If you can look into the seeds of time,